Spatial models of r-process remnants and their gamma-ray detectability: Remnant Properties

 \subsection{Ejecta Mass}

-Ejecta masses from neutron star-neutron star mergers are generally thought to be between $\sim \unit[10^{-4} - 10^{-2}]{M_{\odot}}$ \citep{2019ARNPS..69...41S, 2013ApJ...773...78B, 2013PhRvD..87b4001H, 2018ApJ...869..130R}.
-Since the \texttt{StarTrack} model data did not directly report these, but did include the masses of the compact objects for each merger, we used an empirical fitting formula presented in \citet{2017CQGra..34j5014D} to estimate ejecta masses.
-The distribution of ejecta masses assuming solar metallicity is shown in Fig. \ref{fig:bns_ejecta_mass} for \texttt{StarTrack} models M380 and M480.
+Neutron star-neutron star (NS-NS) mergers are predicted to eject between $\sim \unit[10^{-4} - 10^{-2}]{M_{\odot}}$ of material, depending on the binary parameters and the neutron star equation of state \citep{2019ARNPS..69...41S, 2013ApJ...773...78B, 2013PhRvD..87b4001H, 2018ApJ...869..130R}.
+While the \texttt{StarTrack} population synthesis models do not report ejecta masses directly, they do provide the individual neutron star masses for each merging system.
+We therefore estimate the total ejecta mass using the empirical fitting formula of \citet{2017CQGra..34j5014D}, which expresses the ejecta mass as a function of the component masses and mass ratio.

+Fig. \ref{fig:bns_ejecta_mass} shows the resulting ejecta mass distributions for the solar metallicity subset of the M380 and M480 \texttt{StarTrack} models.
+The typical values cluster around a few times $\unit[10^{-3}]{M_{\odot}}$, but span several orders of magnitude.

-Supernovae generally eject much larger quantities of material, but only a small fraction of this ejecta is thought to be comprised of \textit{r}-process elements.
-Typical estimates tend to be $\sim \unit[10^{-6}-10^{-4}]{M_{\odot}}$~\citep{1997ApJ...482..951H,2006ApJ...646L.131F,2007ApJ...659..561M,2018ApJ...864..171M}, so for the purposes of this project, we uniformly sample masses from this range.
+In contrast, core-collapse supernovae eject much larger total masses, but only a small fraction of this material is thought to be synthesized via the \textit{r}-process.
+Estimates for the r-process mass per supernova vary, but are generally in the range $\sim \unit[10^{-6}-10^{-4}]{M_{\odot}}$~\citep{1997ApJ...482..951H,2006ApJ...646L.131F,2007ApJ...659..561M,2018ApJ...864..171M}.
+For the purposes of this work, we adopt a simple model that uniformly samples r-process masses from this range for each simulated supernova remnant.